satanas/ngine/README.rst

 **Summary:** Game Engine developed in PyGame

 *Ngine* is a framework/engine that allows you to develop games in PyGame really fast and with few complications.
-All of this is beacuse:
+All of this is because:

 *"Making games should be fun too"*